korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 5,US,3,2021,85,F,false,PYC,MAY,2023,Lecture 14
 ```

-I'll get 10 records, for the 5 randomly generated students.
+I'll get 10 records for the 5 randomly generated students.
 Since this data is random, it will be different every time I run it,
 and different from your results if you're following along.
 Now, instead of printing this to the console,